IBM/aspera-cli/docs/README.erb.md

 In some cases one needs to ensure that <%=tool%> is not executed several times in parallel.

-When <%=tool%> is executed automatically on a schedule basis, one generally desires that a new execution is not started if a previous execution is still running because an ongoing operation may last longer than the scheduling period:
+When <%=tool%> is executed automatically on a scheduled basis, one generally desires that a new execution is not started if a previous execution is still running because an ongoing operation may last longer than the scheduling period:

 - Executing instances may pile-up and kill the system
 - The same file may be transferred by multiple instances at the same time.